reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 |https://www.mydomain.com/mypage1.html|Cross|same host and port but different scheme|
 |http://pg.mydomain.com/mypage1.html|Cross|different host|

-If the origins corresponding to the URLs are same, we can run JavaScripts in `mypage.html` which resides in the source domain which will be able to fetch contents from `mypage1.html`.
+If the origins corresponding to the URLs are same, we can run JavaScripts in `mypage.html` which will can fetch contents from `mypage1.html`.

-In contrast, the HTML documents served with URLs: http://www.mydomain.com/page.html and https://www.mydomain.com/page1.html have different origins due to the mismatch in their schemes (HTTP vs HTTPS).
-JavaScripts running in `page.html` will be prevented from fetching contents from `page1.html` without a CORS policy configured correctly.
+In contrast, for cross origins, JavaScripts running in `mypage.html` will be prevented from fetching contents from `mypage1.html` without a CORS policy configured correctly.

 ## How Browsers Implement CORS Policy